Yanks playing better but need to change the narrative against Rays

 "It's a really good team," Boone said of the defending AL champions.
 "They're obviously very good at preventing runs.
 They've got versatility in their lineup.
 They're a challenge and you’ve got to play well if you're going to beat them, so hopefully we can go start to turn that table a little bit."

-Giancarlo Stanton, who had a walk-off single in the ninth on Sunday, was asked if this visit to Tampa Bay was an important one, even for May.
+Giancarlo Stanton, who had a walk-off single in the ninth Sunday, was asked if this visit to Tampa Bay was important, even for May.
+He didn’t hesitate.